-The biblical teaching of a Devil inspiring evil in the world is so disturbing that it causes some to doubt that Satan is meant literally.
+The biblical teaching of a Devil who inspires evil in the world is so disturbing that it causes some to doubt that Satan is meant to be taken literally.
 After all, why would God create or tolerate a Devil?
-Adding insult to injury, Revelation 20 tells us that 1000 years after Jesus returns and jails Satan, God will let Satan loose again only to immediately start a bloody attack on Jerusalem.
+Adding insult to injury, Revelation 20 tells us that 1000 years after Jesus returns and jails Satan, God will let Satan loose again.
+Satan will immediately inspire men to gather an army against Jerusalem.
 What is God thinking?
 Find out how God keeping Satan around today and releasing him from jail later (before he goes to the Lake of Fire with all the wicked) is the most loving thing he could do because of the important truth it demonstrates about evil.

 Doubting the Devil

 Recently I bumped into a friend at the supermarket and took the opportunity to sit down and visit with her.
-Since she is a serious believer and I am an author of a book on Bible prophecy, the conversation naturally lead to Bible topics.
-When I mentioned Satan's role in an answer to a question of hers, I was not prepared for what I heard next.
+Since she is a serious believer and I am an author of a book on Bible prophecy, the conversation naturally led to Bible topics.
+While answering a question of hers I mentioned Satan's key role in history and prophecy.
+I was not prepared for what I heard her say next.
 She responded by sharing that she did not believe in Satan.

 I paused and tried to remember what passages establish the personage of Satan.
 I immediately recalled Peter's Epistle mentioning the Devil being on the prowl like a lion (1Pe 5:8), the Book of Revelation talking about Satan deceiving the whole world (Rev 12:9), and the extensive testing of Job by Satan (Job 1-2).
-Since these passages were all plain and incontrovertible to me, I knew the doctrine of Satan was solidly scriptural and, better yet, in both testaments.
+Since these passages were all plain and unmistakable to me, I knew the doctrine of Satan was solidly scriptural not just in one but in both testaments.
 This was important because I knew my friend came out of Judaism which naturally made her trust the NT less than the Hebrew OT (which she could read natively as Hebrew-speaker).

 God's Bizarre Handling of Satan